-This then allows us to accept as evidence of the resurrection, a record in the New Testament that is based "directly or indirectly" on the testimony of a person who was an eye-witness.
-Hence we are authorised to accept Luke's account of events, because he tells us that he obtained it by interviewing eye-witnesses.
-Similarly, if we can be satisfied (which I think we can) that Mark's gospel contains material supplied by the eye-witness Peter, we can accept that.
+This then allows us to accept as evidence of the resurrection, a record in the New Testament that is based "directly or indirectly" on the testimony of a person who was an eyewitness.
+Hence we are authorised to accept Luke's account of events, because he tells us that he obtained it by interviewing eyewitnesses.
+Similarly, if we can be satisfied (which seems to be the case) that Mark's gospel contains material supplied by the eyewitness Peter, we can accept that.

 This is more than enough to provide admissible evidence of the resurrection.
 But we could go even further in reliance on the "indirect" supply of data, to say that we could accept information that had come through one or more hands before being committed to writing, so long as the ultimate source was an eyewitness.
-In their book on Evidence, Anderson & Bayne note that in reliance on this provision, in a dispute over the chassis number of a vehicle, it will be admissible for C to say that B told him that X told B the number.
+In their book, Anderson & Bayne note that in reliance on this provision, in a dispute over the chassis number of a vehicle, it will be admissible for C to say that B told him that X told B the number.
 "In theory, there is no limit to the length of a chain of indirect suppliers of the relevant information."